-4.2 Effect on intergenerational persistence and educational upward mobility
+4.3 Effect on intergenerational persistence

-Figure 2 shows the estimated degree of intergenerational persistence of the sample - measured by the slope coefficient - for the baseline (i.e. reported years of education) and after simulation of the counterfactual background specific learning loss due to the pandemic (see Tables 1 and A1).
+Figure 4 shows the estimated degree of intergenerational persistence of the sample - measured by the slope coefficient - for the baseline (i.e. reported years of education) and after simulation of the counterfactual background specific learning loss due to the pandemic (see Tables 1 and A1), as well as their difference.
 A hypothetical worst case scenario is included as further benchmark in the graph.
-The worst-case scenario computes the learning loss assuming that schools remain closed for an entire year and no mitigation strategies to reduce the learning loss are enacted; i.e. $K = 1.^{10}$ We observe that, although the enacted policies prove effective to reduce the potential learning loss due to school closures, intergenerational persistence rises in all countries.
+The worst-case scenario computes the learning loss assuming that schools remain closed for an entire year and no mitigation strategies to reduce the learning loss are enacted; i.e. K = 1.

+We observe that, although the enacted policies prove effective to reduce the potential learning loss due to school closures, intergenerational persistence rises in all countries.
 The slope coefficient in the post-pandemic counterfactual is, on average for all Latin American countries, around 7% higher than the baseline.
-To put this figure into context, between 1940 and 1990 - a period marked by upward educational mobility - the slope for Latin America as an average declined by 4% from one four-year birth cohort to the next (own calculations based on the estimates provided in Neidhöfer et al., 2018).
+To put this figure into context, between 1940 and 1990 - a period marked by upward educational mobility - the slope coefficient for Latin America, measured as an average over all countries, declined by 4% from one four-year birth cohort to the next (own calculations based on the estimates provided in Neidhöfer et al., 2018).
 In other words, the loss in intergenerational mobility could be significant.
 The strongest differences are observed in Peru (0.39 vs. 0.43), Mexico (0.30 vs. 0.34), and Bolivia (0.40 vs. 0.44), and the weakest differences in Honduras (0.56 vs. 0.57), the country with the highest slope coefficient in the baseline.